Korean Studies Research Guide Original: Korean Rare Books and Special Collections

 Sin Sosŏl

-Sin Sosŏl is a collection of 155 exceptionally rare early twentieth-century traditional-style Korean popular novels.
+The Sin Sosŏl Collection consists of 155 exceptionally rare early twentieth-century traditional-style Korean popular novels.
 These novels were published in Korean script during the Japanese occupation and printed in thin booklets.
-Some of these novels are unique, as no other copies are known to exist.
+Some novels are unique, with no other known copies in existence.
 These materials were previously microfilmed by the International Data Corporation and subsequently digitized by Brill International Publisher, making them accessible through the "Colonial Period Korea" database.

 Yi Song-ŭi Collection of Rare Books